-- 21.1 The Board has powers under S67 of the Act to grant a general extension of licensed hours in connection with special events of local or national significance.
-The Board will consider the views of the Police Service of Scotland particularly with regard to crime prevention and public safety objectives before granting any such general extension. - 21.2 The Board will consider annually whether to grant a general extension of licensed hours for the Christmas and New Year period.
+- 21.1 The Board has powers under section 67 of the Act to grant a general extension of licensed hours in connection with special events of local or national significance.
+The Board will consider the views of Police Scotland particularly with regard to the licensing objectives of preventing crime and disorder and securing public safety before granting any such general extension. - 21.2 The Board will consider annually whether to grant a general extension of licensed hours for the Christmas and New Year period.
 During any such general extensions of licensed hours for the Christmas and New Year period the Board will consider permitting all licensed premises to remain open until 2am, and nightclubs to remain open until 3am provided they meet conditions required to ensure the promotion of the licensing objectives. - 21.3 The Board recognises that Fire Festival and Up Helly Aa celebrations are special events of local significance for the Shetland Islands Area.
-The Board will annually grant a general extension of licensed hours with respect to appropriate licensed premises in the relevant vicinity for recognised Fire Festival or Up Helly Aa celebrations. - 21.4 The currently recognised Fire Festival or Up Helly Aa celebrations are: Scalloway Fire Festival; Lerwick Up Helly Aa; Nesting and Girlsta Up Helly Aa; Uyeasound Up Helly Aa; Northmavine Up Helly Aa; Bressay Up Helly Aa; Cullivoe Up Helly Aa; Norwick Up Helly Aa; South Mainland Up Helly Aa and Delting Up Helly Aa.
+The Board will annually grant a general extension of licensed hours with respect to appropriate licensed premises in the relevant vicinity for recognised Fire Festival or Up Helly Aa celebrations. - 21.4 The currently recognised Fire Festival or Up Helly Aa celebrations are: Scalloway Fire Festival; Lerwick Up Helly A'; Nesting and Girlsta Up Helly Aa; Uyeasound Up Helly Aa; Northmavine Up Helly Aa; Bressay Up Helly Aa; Cullivoe Up Helly Aa; Norwick Up Helly Aa; South Mainland Up Helly Aa and Delting Up Helly Aa.
 Additional Fire Festivals or Up Helly Aa celebrations will require to be recognised by the Board prior to being included in the terms of the general extension.

 - 21.5 During the general extension for a recognised Fire Festival or Up Helly Aa event the Board will permit identified licensed premises to remain open until 4am provided that the bar operations cease at 3.30am with respect to all events except the Lerwick Up Helly A'.
 Premises involved in the Lerwick Up Helly A' will cease bar operations at 3.30am but may remain open until 9am.
 Provision may also be made for additional hours for the Jarl's breakfast on the day of the event, or other events associated with the Lerwick Up Helly A'. - 21.6 The Board delegates to the Clerk to formalise the dates and other content of the general extension for Fire Festivals and Up Helly Aa celebrations and notify the affected premises on an annual basis.
+The Board also delegates to the Clerk authority to grant such occasional licences as are associated with the Fire Festival and Up Helly Aa celebrations, provided these are within the hours of any general extension and that where any objections are received the applications are presented to the Board for determination.